onedebos/react-direction/README.md

 This is a Custom React hook that helps you keep track of where a user is when navigating through a predefined list on your page.
 For example when using Previous/Next buttons for navigation, you can keep track of what point in a list a user is.

+**This library is written in TypeScript and contains type definitions for your use**

 [See it on NPM](https://www.npmjs.com/package/react-direction)

 # Getting Started